BioData-PT/Ready4BioDataManagement/Advanced DMPs/ReadMe.md

 ### Authors/Organizers

-This **Ready for BioData Management?** course is organized and its materials are authored by:
+The organizers and authors of the materials of this **Ready for BioData Management?** course are:

 * [Daniel Faria](https://github.com/DanFaria)
 * [João Cardoso](https://github.com/JoaoMFCardoso)